 Old town surrounded by water:

 Cadiz is famous for its beautiful location.
-The city is located on a small peninsula that extends into the bay of Cádiz and is connected to the mainland by a bridge.
+The city is located on a small peninsula that extends into the Bay of Cádiz and is connected to the mainland by a bridge.
 The atmospheric old town at the tip of the peninsula is almost completely surrounded by water.
-Here you can wander between beautiful historic buildings in a maze of narrow streets that always lead to cozy plazas.
-It is impossible to really get lost, because the beautiful sea promenade with its beautiful gardens and parks is never far away.
+You can wander around here between beautiful historic buildings in a maze of narrow streets that always lead to cozy plazas.
+Really getting lost is impossible, because the beautiful sea promenade with its beautiful gardens and parks is never far away.

 Cádiz, the city that smiles:

 Perhaps the biggest attraction of Cádiz is the now legendary cheerfulness of the Gaditanos, the inhabitants of the city.
 Gaditanos are happy and content simply because every day is a new day, and enjoy life to the fullest.
 Cádiz is la ciudad que sonríe, the city that smiles, and you experience that everywhere in the old town.
 For example on Plaza de Mina, where people greet each other with kisses and hugs and spontaneously start singing flamenco.
 Or on the boulevard Duque de Nájera, where young and old can enjoy the cool sea breeze and beautiful sunset in the evening.

 Jerez de la Frontera